xxxspy/xlwings/support/index.md

 title: "Support"
 ---

+### Errors/Bugs

+Please submit error/bug reports directly on the GitHub [issues][] page.

 ### Community support

-The suggested way to get help is by searching/asking a question on [StackOverflow][].
+For questions that are not bug reports, the suggested way to get help is by searching/asking a question on [StackOverflow][].
 Tag questions with the `xlwings` tag.

 ### Professional support